surmwill/recycler_unity/README.md

   |- Entry 3 (<strong>VerticalLayoutGroup</strong> with <i>childControlHeight</i> checked, and a <strong>ContentSizeFitter</strong>)
 </pre>

+If the root controls the entries' width or height we will have spam recalculations and performance hits.

 ### Entries are default expanded to the Recycler's width

-Based on the above [Recycler cannot control entries' widths or heights](https://github.com/surmwill/recycler_unity/blob/master/README.md#the-recycler-cannot-control-entries-widths-or-heights) the entries' roots are default expanded to the full width of the Recyler, as this is behaviour expected out of most use cases.
-Obviously, we cannot use `VerticalLayoutGroup` with `childControlWidth` and `childForceExpandWidth` as that would be the Recycler controlling the entries' widths, so we do this behind the scenes another way.
-For entries with a desired width less than that of the full Recyler, a child GameObject with the desired dimensions can be created under the root.
+The root transform of each entry will be force expanded to the width of the recycler.
+Should you want a different width, a child transform can be created.

 ### Entries will have `ILayoutElements` and `ILayoutControllers` disabled in their root

-Based on the above [Recycler cannot control entries' widths or heights](https://github.com/surmwill/recycler_unity/blob/master/README.md#the-recycler-cannot-control-entries-widths-or-heights) the entries' roots will have all their `ILayoutGroups` and `ILayoutElements` disabled except in specific small windows of time to save on performance.
-Because of this, things like `Images` will also get disabled - they should be moved to a child GameObject instead.

-### Auto-sized entries should control their own height

-Based on the above [Recycler cannot control entries' widths or heights](https://github.com/surmwill/recycler_unity/blob/master/README.md#the-recycler-cannot-control-entries-widths-or-heights) any auto-sized entries should calculate their own dimensions, with their own
-`VerticalLayoutGroup` and `ContentSizeFitter`.

-A side effect of this is for animations, entries will need to constantly call [RecalculateDimensions](https://github.com/surmwill/recycler_unity/tree/master/README.md#recalculatedimensions) to alert the Recycler of size changes as progress is made.
-For example, using the DoTween library, you can attach an `OnUpdate` call to your animation with `RecalculateDimensions` to do this.
+Except during binding/rebinding, or during [RecalculateDimensions](https://github.com/surmwill/recycler_unity/tree/master/README.md#recalculatedimensions), all `ILayoutElements` and `ILayoutControllers` will be disabled on an entries' root.
+This includes things such as images, which should go under a child transform instead. `LayoutGroups` and `ContentSizeFitters` still belong on the root, as they will be enabled during dimension recaulations (binding/rebinding, or during [RecalculateDimensions](https://github.com/surmwill/recycler_unity/tree/master/README.md#recalculatedimensions)), used to calculate the auto-size, and then promptly disabled.

+### Animations/dimension changes

+Every dimension change of an entry must be followed by a call [RecalculateDimensions](https://github.com/surmwill/recycler_unity/tree/master/README.md#recalculatedimensions) to alert the Recycler of it.

+For example, to animate a an entry growing using DoTween, the below code is used to update the Recycler on every step.

 ```
 RectTransform.DOSizeDelta(RectTransform.sizeDelta.WithY(GrowSize), GrowTimeSeconds)